Biographies

 Adventures of Huckleberry Finn

 The conflict between society and the individual is a very important theme portrayed throughout Mark Twain's The Adventures of Huckleberry Finn.
 Many people see Huckleberry Finn as a mischievous boy who is a bad influence to others.
 Huck is not raised in agreement with the accepted ways of civilization.
 He practically raises himself, relying on instinct to guide him through life.
-As seen sever ....
+As seen sev ....

 Middle of Paper

 .... also a problem.
 He was so angry that his son could read, that he severely beat him and then forced him to stay in a secluded cabin.
 Huck then devises a plan to escape and heads down river were he teams up with Jim, a runaway slave.
 The theme becomes even more evident once Huck and Jim set out down the Mississippi.
 As they run from civilization and are on the river, they ponder the social injustices forced upon them when they are on land.
-The river never cares how s ....
+The river never cares ....

 Word Count: 881 Register To View Full Paper